Airbnb Inc. (ABNB) is on the roll with an average volume of 6.84M in the recent 3 months

 Sponsored

-The company’s shares, operating in the sector of Communication Services managed to top a trading volume set approximately around 5757959 for the day, which was evidently lower, when compared to the average daily volumes of the shares.
+The company’s shares, operating in the sector of Communication Services managed to top a trading volume set approximately around 16148335 for the day, which was evidently higher, when compared to the average daily volumes of the shares.

 Market experts do have their say about Airbnb Inc. (ABNB)